VinZCodz/machine-learning-works/README.md

 # machine-learning-works
-All theory put into actions and my own word institutions.
+All my theory and intuition put into actions.